Northern Resident Killer Whale, Orcinus orca, Rubbing-Beach Calls

 Change in killer whale call rate could signal different behaviours.
 Further research is needed to investigate northern resident discrete calls used at other rubbing beaches.
 Examining killer whale vocalizations during other specific behaviours like the southern resident greeting ceremonies could help determine if change in call rate is consistent with distinct activities.
 Acoustic communication is an important method for killer whale societies to coordinate and maintain contact.
 Killer whale populations have unique vocal and behavioural traditions that deserve protection and require preservation.
 This research provides knowledge on killer whale vocal behaviour during group activities and increases awareness of critical marine environments.

 We would like to thank the assistants at OrcaLab for their observations and recording efforts.
-This study could not have been possible without OrcaLab volunteers, Johnstone Strait killer whale researchers (the late Dr. Michael Bigg, John Ford, and Graeme Ellis), and the whale-watch community.
+This study could not have been possible without OrcaLab volunteers, Johnstone Strait killer whale researchers (Dr. Michael Bigg, John Ford, and Graeme Ellis), and the whale-watch community.

 Bain, D. E. (1989) An evaluation of evolutionary processes: studies of natural selection, dispersal, and cultural evolution in killer whales (Orcinus orca).
 Ph.D.
 Dissertation, University of California, Santa Cruz, California.